kadena-community/kadena.js/packages/apps/docs/README.md

 `tags`: not required.
 An Array of strings that clarify what the content is about.
 It is shown on blogchain pages, but is also used in the search indexing to get better search results.

+### Edit link

+For the documentation website we want the community to help out.
+It would be great if they help out improving the documentation.
+Whether it is spelling mistakes or clarifying sections.
+The `editLink` frontmatter property, when available, will show an `edit page` button at the bottom of the screen.
+This will send the user to the appropriate github repo page where they can edit and create a PR with their changes.
+The `editLink` will be added to the frontmatter on runtime or, when the doc is imported from outside the package, it will be added during import.

 ### Assets